Performance Measurement Glossary: Key Terms

 What are common examples of leading indicators for software teams?

-Software teams track leading indicators to stay ahead of delivery risks, quality issues, capacity overload, and process breakdowns.
-In practice, these early signals fall into four key categories that engineering leaders watch every day:
+Software teams track leading indicators across four categories to stay ahead of delivery risks, quality issues, capacity overload, and process breakdowns.

 Delivery and velocity predictors

-• Cycle time variance: Inconsistent task completion times signal process instability that leads to missed deadlines.
+- Cycle time variance: inconsistent task completion times signal process instability, leading to missed deadlines

-• Pull request aging: PRs sitting unreviewed for 3+ days predict integration delays down the line.
+- Pull request aging: PRs unreviewed for 3+ days predict integration delays

 Quality and technical health indicators

-• Code review thoroughness declining: Fewer review comments per PR or rushed reviews on large changes predict quality escapes 1–2 sprints later.
+- Declining code review thoroughness: fewer comments per PR or rushed reviews predict quality escapes 1-2 sprints later

-• Technical debt accumulation: Debt growing 15% monthly while feature velocity stays constant serves as a CPI leading indicator, with defect rates spiking 8–12 weeks later.
+- Technical debt accumulation: debt growing 15% monthly while velocity stays constant, forecasts defect rate spikes 8-12 weeks later

-• Test coverage trending downward: This forecasts production incidents 4–6 weeks out.
+- Test coverage trending downward: forecasts production incidents 4-6 weeks out

 Team collaboration and capacity signals

-• Unplanned work percentage rising: When firefighting jumps from 20% to 40% of capacity, sprint goals become unreachable before failures occur.
+- Unplanned work rising above 40% of capacity: makes sprint goals unreachable before failures occur

 Process and financial indicators